zowe/zac/meetings/2018-08-22/Agenda.md

 #Planned Donation of VSCode Plugin to Zowe
 CA has a plugin for VSCode that allows for exploration of datasets interactively within Visual Studio, using brighside as its engine.
 We would like to donate this to Zowe / Open Source and publish this to the VSCode Marketplace with Zowe branding.
 What are the next steps / evaluations for this?

+#Repository tagging so the project has a consistent tagging / mix of EBCDIC / ASCII

 #Extended Community Contribution Guideline Discussions
 Proposoal - "Community" repository containing guidelines for behavior and general best practices.
 Sub-directories for guidelines specific to language, and contribution guidelines per-repository for project-specific guidelines.